 Google prohibits listing a virtual address for HVAC SAB companies.
 Still, most HVAC contractors service multiple cities, towns, and zip codes within the general radius of their primary location.
 So how can your company expand its service area without violating Google’s guidelines?

 DataPins, which is a local SEO software for HVAC companies, inserts geo-coordinates from each job you complete.
-DataPins automatically publishes pins with schema markup to validate both a service and service area.
+DataPins automatically publishes pins with schema markup to validate both a service and a service area.

 Each time your company completes a job, the software pulls geo-coordinates from the location and publishes them directly on your website.
 Pins appear on a corresponding page; for example, a furnace repair in Atlanta shows up on the furnace repair page and the Atlanta page, respectively.